Developer Guide

 oadd r/10-999 t/suite_ac

-Expected: An error message indicating the room10-999
+Expected: An error message indicating the room10-999already exists in the system. -

 Test case: